ABOUT

 Linda at Iguazu Falls, Argentina – The Devils Throat (2002)

-• 26 Years Technical Production, ABC Radio Current Affairs (AM, PM, The World Today, The Country Hour, Radio Australia)
+• 26 years in technical production, Australian Broadcasting Corporation Radio Current Affairs (AM, PM, The World Today, The Country Hour, Radio Australia)

 • Master of Teaching (M.Teach)